acoinfo/vsoa/api-reference..md

 + `QConn` *{\*net.UDPConn}* Quick Datagram/Publish goes UDPs.
 + `SubscribeList` *{map[string]func(m \*protocol.Message)}* used for server publish.

-The VSOA Client Struct is responsible for the entire lifecycle of go-vsoa.
+The VSOA Client Struct is responsible for the entire lifecycle of vsoa.
 It's has `Connect`/`Go`/`Call`/`Subscribe`/`UnSubscribe` methods to processing connections or calls to VSOA server.

 #### **Connect(vsoa_or_VSOA_URL, address_or_URL string) (ServerInfo string, err error)**